rlew631/rlew631.github.io/README.md

     - also look into `service worker` at the end of `index.js`
 - [ ] trim down unnecessary css
 - [ ] make icons on simpleicons for ros and gazebo
-- [ ] add projects: ERP/QMS System
+- [ ] add projects:
+    - ERP/QMS System
+    - Covid Project
 - [ ] make a set of colored buttons which let you toggle between "all", "electromechanical engineering", and "Data science" categories
 - [ ] in the toolkit add a section for engineering and a section for project management
 - [ ] in project info/portfolio change "projecttools" to "pythontools" and create a category for more generic/soft skills